 - sharjah uae

-Ed. note: We'd prefer that people not ask for specific brand recommendations because it often leads to phony testimonials from salespeople and others with vested interests, posting with fictitious names and pretending to be satisfied customers.
-Please appreciate what we have learned from 19 years of running this site -- if you provide an opportunity for commercial benefit from postings, few can resist, and we drown in spam :-)
+Ed. note: We'd prefer that people not ask for specific brand recommendations because it so often leads to phony testimonials from people with vested interests, pretending to be satisfied customers.
+Please appreciate what we've learned from 19 years of running the site -- if you provide an opportunity for commercial benefit from postings, few can resist, and we're soon drowning in spam :-)